michaelthorne/front-end-code-guide/README.md

 <a name="overview"></a>
 ### 1.1 Overview

-If you have a text editor or IDE that supports [EditorConfig](http://editorconfig.org), I highly recommend using it.
+Use [EditorConfig](http://editorconfig.org) if your IDE or text editor supports it.

 - Use **4 spaces** for indenting instead of tabs to ensure consistency (_never_ mix spaces and tabs)
 - Consider a sensible maximum for line-length e.g. **80 character** wide columns